Indigenous Traditions and Ecology Bibliography

 Sillitoe, Paul, ed.
 Participating in Development: Approaches to Indigenous Knowledge.
 London and New York: Routledge, 2002.

 Sinclair, Douglas.
 “Land: Maori View and European Response.”
-In Te Ao Hurihuri: The World Moves On, ed.
-Michael King.
-Wellington: Hicks Smith and Methuen, 1977.
+In Te Ao Hurihuri: Aspects of Maoritanga, ed.
+Michael King, 65–83.
+Wellington, New Zealand: Hicks Smith and Methuen, 1977.

 Sinha, Bhaskar, P. S. Ramakrishnan, K. G. Saxena and R. K. Maikhuri.
 "The Concept of Sacred Linked to Biological Resource Management in the Himalayan Culture."
 In Environment Across Cultures, eds.
 F. Wutscher, E. Ehlers and Carl F. Gethmann, 197-204.
 Berlin, Heidelberg, New York: Springer-Verlag, 2003.